About us (History)

 The first to actually live in the tower was Francesco Colonna, Count of Romagna and close friend of the great poet Francesco Petrarca (Petrarch) - one of the pioneers of the Renaissance and widely considered along with Dante and Boccaccio as one of the fathers of the modern Italian language.

-To book at the Torre Colonna Guest House in the historical city centre of Rome simply visit our Online Booking page and enter your dates - if we have rooms available you’ll be able to book instantly with a credit card using our automated system.
+To book at the Torre Colonna Boutique Residence in the historical city centre of Rome simply visit our Online Booking page and enter your dates - if we have rooms available you’ll be able to book instantly with a credit card using our automated system.

 The tower was also owned for a period in the early 16th century by a diplomat in the papal court named Francesco Gualdi, whose personal archaeological collection remains in the property.

-Today the luxury 4 star Rome city centre guest house Torre Colonna also serves as a showcase for the darling of Italian contemporary art, Natino Chirico, who at the time of writing has just been commissioned by the President of Italy.
+Today the luxury 4 star Rome city centre Boutique Residence Torre Colonna also serves as a showcase for the darling of Italian contemporary art, Natino Chirico, who at the time of writing has just been commissioned by the President of Italy.